zellwk/zellwk.com/src/posts/2020-11-11-interfaces-vs-api.md

 - Web APIs
 - Rest APIs

-[Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) lets you interact with browsers – You write code on your computer and the correct thing will happen magically on a user's browser.
+[Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) let you interact with browsers – You write code on your computer and the correct thing will happen magically on a user's browser.

-Rest APIs lets browsers (and servers) interact with other browsers and servers – Browser A sends a request, and Server B responds.
+Rest APIs let browsers (and servers) interact with other browsers and servers – Browser A sends a request, and Server B responds.
 Browser A magically knows how to interpret this response.

 For all this magic to happen, you need to follow a specific set of instructions laid out in API documentation.